sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 ### Commit

 Commit with messages following [Conventional Commits](https://www.conventionalcommits.org/) & corresponding to [SemVer](https://semver.org/)
-Keep the history clean with one commit per feature
+Keep the history clean with one single commit per feature
+**Note** Package versions will be bumped based on commit types and commit messages will end up in the changelog

 #### Tips